A junior employee joins your team: smart, credentialed, eager to contribute.

 The apprenticeship cliff

-Entry-level roles are disappearing into automation.
-Not the jobs themselves—the tasks that made those jobs educational.
+Some entry-level tasks are moving into automation.
+Not always the jobs themselves, but the tasks that made those jobs educational.

 The output gets better.
-The learning gets worse.
+The learning can get worse.

 Without these, people jump straight from "I just started" to "I'm expected to evaluate AI output I don't fully understand."